Ramp Up Your Exercise Performance

 The key?
 Little things can make a big difference.

 Blood Sugar Levels

 To gain a deeper understanding of your personal patterns, log your workouts using a personal diary or a diabetes-friendly mobile app.
-See how your glucose levels change during and after activity, and how the trends change over time.
+See how your blood glucose levels change during and after activity, and how the trends change over time.

 Nutrition planning is important for everyone, but especially for athletes with diabetes.

 Drink plenty of fluids throughout the day (more if you’re in hot or humid weather).
-The fluid can either contain carbohydrates or be carbohydrate-free, depending on your glucose levels and energy needs.
+The fluid can either contain carbohydrates or be carbohydrate-free, depending on your blood glucose levels and energy needs.

 Be sure to include adequate amounts of protein in your diet.
 In general, for those following a balanced meal plan, special supplements are not necessary although people with T1D who are following certain diets might benefit from additional vitamins.
 For example, those on a strict vegan diet may benefit from vitamin B12 and iron supplementation.